bunnyxt/bunnyxt-tmdb/README.md

 - Constructed watchlist via localStorage, which will contains films or tvs marked by users.
 - Developed Node.js backend with Express web application framework.
 - The backend works as a proxy, which means that it would receive requests from frontend, then repost request with API_KEY to TMDB API, receive response from TMDB, then return back to frontend.
-- Deployed the project to Azure, URL: [https://bunnyxt-tmdb.azurewebsites.net](https://bunnyxt-tmdb.azurewebsites.net).
+- Deployed the project to Heroku, URL: [https://bunnyxt-tmdb-f6573ad0e0f4.herokuapp.com](https://bunnyxt-tmdb-f6573ad0e0f4.herokuapp.com).

 ## Development